chadnpc/cliHelper.logger/README.md

 } finally {
   $logger.Dispose()
 }
-$logger.Info("Trying to log something else...") # will throw an error, since its disposed.
+$logger.Info("Trying to log something else...")
+# this should throw an error:
+# OperationStopped: Cannot access a disposed object.
+Object name: 'ConsoleAppender is already disposed'.
 ```

-Read the docs for more information on the [concepts](docs/Readme.md) used.
+Read the docs for more [usage info](docs/Readme.md).

 #### NOTES: